barionleg/Xipho/docs/icecast-2.4.0/config-file.md

 what you need to but each mount definition needs at least the mount-name.
 Changes to most of these will apply across a configuration file re-read even on active streams, however some only apply when the stream starts or ends.

+type
+: The type of the mount point (default: "normal").
+A mount of type "default" can be used to specify common values for multiple mountpoints.
+You can use the mount-name setting to specify a wildcard name (e.g. "*.ogg") to apply these settings to a subset of the specified mounts (this experimental feature is available, but please keep in mind that it might change in some way for the next release).

 mount-name
 : The name of the mount point for which these settings apply.